Use Proper Cooking Temperatures to Ensure Safe Food

 2. Check the Color and Texture of the Food

 A food thermometer is the best and most accurate way of checking the temperature of food while it’s cooking.
-But another way you can check if the food is safe to eat is to look at the color and texture of the food.
+Another way to check whether the food is safe to eat is to look at its color and texture.

-For example, raw red meat is usually pinkish or red in color.
+For example, raw red meat is usually pinkish or red.
 When the food is cooked, it becomes brown.
 The meat should also feel firm, not mushy.

 With fish, the raw meat is still shiny and translucent.
 But when fish is cooked, it becomes opaque and flakes easily.